Phillies' Harper to miss start of season after elbow surgery

-PHILADELPHIA – Phillies slugger Bryce Harper will miss the start of the 2023 season after he had reconstructive right elbow surgery on Wednesday.
+PHILADELPHIA – Phillies slugger Bryce Harper will miss the start of the 2023 season after he had reconstructive right elbow surgery.

 The operation was performed by Dr. Neal ElAttrache in Los Angeles.